If you cannot find answers to your questions below, please do not hesitate to contact us.

-Visit our How to Pay page for complete information about paying your tuition.
+Visit our Payments page for information about paying your tuition and fees.

 Can I pay my tuition and fees with a credit card?

-The preferred way to make your payment is to pay with an Electronic Funds Transfer (EFT) and there is no convenience fee.
-Click on the Payments page and then click on the EFT button.
+The preferred way to submit a payment is by Electronic Funds Transfer (EFT) since there is no convenience fee attached with that method of payment.
+Visit our Payments page and then click on the ‘Pay Now’ button.

-Or you can pay check.
-Make checks payable to Dallas International.
+Alternatively, you can pay by check.
+Make checks payable to Dallas International University.
 Please write your name and the term on the memo line (e.g., John Smith Fall 2018).
 You can pay in person at the Finance office (Pike 112) or mail your payments to: